It is estimated that by the year 2030, cancer will harm more than 26 million people all over the world.

 People emphasized 4 features for a cancer prevention app: tracking health behaviors, setting health goals, tailoring information, and reminding medical appointments and healthy behaviors.
 In addition, people stressed the privacy and safety of personal health data.

-For the long-term app usage, participants believed the easiness of use, attractiveness of user interface, quality of health information, and healthy challenges promotion were important.
+For the long-term app usage, participants believed the easiness of use, the attractiveness of user interface, quality of health information, and healthy challenges promotion were important.

 Interestingly, women were more concerned about the privacy of personal health data, whereas men were more likely to share their personal data to compete with friends and others.